-Full compliance with Condition 11 was achieved with only 6 ML transferred into the Sugarloaf Pipeline for the period 1 July 2014 to 30 June 2015.
+Full compliance with Condition 11 was achieved for the period 1 July 2015 to 30 June 2016.

-Condition Description DoE Compliance 11.a not extract more than 75 GL in any financial year 1 11.b.i not extract more than 360 ML in any one day 1 11.b.ii limit variation of extraction to not more than 200 ML/day 1 11.c. i only extract controlled, pre-ordered releases 1 11.c. ii only extract water from Melbourne's share of water savings 1 11.d not extract water from the Living Murray Initiative or the 1
+Condition Description DoEE Compliance 11.a not extract more than 75 GL in any financial year 1 11.b.i not extract more than 360 ML in any one day 1 11.b.ii limit variation of extraction to not more than 200 ML/day 1 11.c. i only extract controlled, pre-ordered releases 1

-Table 6: Summary of compliance for the period 1 July 2014 to 30 June 2015
+Table 6: Summary of compliance for the period 1 July 2015 to 30 June 2016

-Condition Description DoE Compliance

-Water for Rivers

-11.e not deplete water designated in the environmental reserve √

-final water sourced from projects that comply with the EPBC Act

-statement 1999 1
+Condition Description DoEE Compliance 11.c. ii only extract water from Melbourne's share of water savings not extract water from the Living Murray Initiative or the 11.d Water for Rivers 1 11.e not deplete water designated in the environmental reserve 1 final water sourced from projects that comply with the EPBC Act statement 1999 1